gaelcolas/Sampler/.github/PULL_REQUEST_TEMPLATE.md

     Your contribution to this project is greatly appreciated!

     TITLE: Please be descriptive not sensationalist.
-    Prepend the title with the [DscResourceName] if your PR is specific to a DSC resource.
-    Also prepend with [BREAKING CHANGE] if relevant. i.e. [BREAKING CHANGE][xFile] Add security descriptor property
+    Prepend the title with the [BREAKING CHANGE] if relevant, i.e. [BREAKING CHANGE] Add security descriptor property

     You may remove this comment block, and the other comment blocks, but please keep the headers and the task list.